Alerts

 Preventing and Addressing Frozen Pipes in Elkins

-Update: As of Monday, February 2, the Water Department has experienced a high volume of calls because of the extremely cold temperatures.
-The Facebook post is here.
 Please understand that if your pipes have burst or frozen, know that there will be an extended wait.
 If your call comes after working hours or on weekends, and the problem is not the Water Dept.’s water meter, there will be a charge for responding to your call.
 In the meantime, the head of the Water Dept. advises residents to leave at least one faucet in your home on at a steady drip, or a trickle that’s about the width of a pencil lead.
-The Water Dept. only has 8 employees who can respond to these kinds of calls.
+The Water Dept. only has eight employees who can respond to these kinds of calls.
 Thank you for your patience.

-The extremely cold temperatures we’re experiencing this week can leave you and your loved ones without water and lead to costly property damage from burst pipes.
+The cold temperatures we’re experiencing this week, which at times have fallen below freezing, can leave you and your loved ones without water and lead to costly property damage from burst pipes.
 The City of Elkins Water Department encourages all residents to take simple, preventive steps during severe cold snaps.

 How to Contact the Elkins Water Department for Assistance